Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • HDL cholesterol: +12% increase

-These are favorable changes that reduce cardiovascular risk over time.
 The triglyceride reduction is particularly notable and likely related to glucagon receptor activation, which enhances fat oxidation.
+All surrogate markers point in a favorable cardiovascular direction.

 Long-term cardiovascular unknowns:

-Does retatrutide reduce cardiovascular events like semaglutide does, or is the benefit purely from weight loss and metabolic improvements?
-The triple-agonist mechanism could be neutral, beneficial, or (theoretically) harmful for CV outcomes beyond weight loss effects.
-TRIUMPH-CVOT will answer this question, but results are 2-3 years away.
+Does retatrutide reduce cardiovascular events like semaglutide does, or is the benefit purely from weight loss?
+TRIUMPH-CVOT will answer this, but results are 2–3 years away.
+For now, the metabolic profile (blood pressure, lipids, weight loss) is strongly favorable.

 Gastrointestinal Effects: Tolerance and Adaptation

-Nausea and diarrhea are the most common side effects, but they follow a predictable pattern that helps with long-term tolerance:
+Nausea and diarrhea are the most common side effects, but they follow a predictable pattern:

-Weeks 24-68: Stable and low.
-By week 24, only 8-12% of participants reported ongoing nausea, and most rated it as mild.
-Diarrhea stabilized at 6-8%.
+Weeks 24–68+: Stable and low.
+By week 24, only 8–12% reported ongoing nausea, and most rated it as mild.
+Diarrhea stabilized at 6–8%.
+TRIUMPH-1 confirms this pattern holds through 80 weeks.

-• Slow dose escalation (extend the 2mg and 4mg phases if needed)
+• Slow dose escalation (extend any phase if needed)

 • Avoid high-fat meals during dose increases